 Faculty members are responsible for assisting students in developing academic plans that will help the students reach their goals.
-Although students must bear
+Although students must bear ultimate responsibility for meeting graduation requirements, the faculty advisor plays an essential supporting role.

 The Program Director approves advisor assignments.
 The Academic Advising Handbook provides detailed information on advising policies and procedures.
 Students are strongly encouraged to seek advice from their faculty advisor before making academic decisions that will affect their progress toward a degree.